ReliefApplications/bms_front/README.md

 # About

-BMS is the first fully open-source relief platform for humanitarian actors to efficiently manage relief operations after a disaster, during a war or in response to long term crises.
+Populus is the first fully open-source relief platform for humanitarian actors to efficiently manage relief operations after a disaster, during a war or in response to long term crises.

 If you're an experienced developer and you would like to get involved, contact us on Twitter: @reliefapps or [here](https://twitter.com/Reliefapps).